clairey-zx81/json-model/BENCH.md

 Runs are performed in _fast_ mode: the rejection reasons are not collected, and the run stops as soon as possible.

+- To smooth out the wide range of collected performances (from 10 ns to over 300 µs for validating one value), a relative comparison ratio is shown.
 - Compilation times are the _minimum_ encountered of over the runs. whereas performance times are the _median_ over the runs.
-- For JMC, the compilation time includes the schema to model conversion, which adds a uniform time to all target languages.
-- The C backend also includes the runtime compilation from sources.
+- The C backend also includes the _runtime_ compilation from sources.
-- To smooth out the wide range of collected performances (from 10 ns to over 300 µs for validating one value), a relative comparison ratio is shown.
+- JSON Schema to JSON Model conversion times are recorded separately.

 Note that performance figures **must** be taken with a pinch of salt, please consider the following caveats, and others: